developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 **The MSR Input Plug-in** is for magnetic stripe reader modules.
 This plug-in reads data from an integrated MSR reader or attached Scan/MSR Module, after which the raw data from the reader can be processed or formatted as required using Process Plug-ins.

 **The SimulScan Input Plug-in** permits simultaneous capture of barcodes, images, text, signatures, phone numbers and other data on multi-part forms.
 The SimulScan Input Plug-in adds this capability to DataWedge.
 When form data is captured according to a designated SimulScan template, data can be processed or formatted as required using Process Plug-ins.

-**Note**: DataWedge concatenates all text captured through SimulScan into a single string, and performs processing on the concatenated string.
+**Note**: DataWedge concatenates all text captured through SimulScan into a single string, and performs processing on the concatenated string. **See SimulScan** section later in this guide.

 ### Process Plug-ins
-Process Plug-ins manipulate the acquired data in a specified way before sending to the associated application or server via the Output Plug-in.
-Those included with DataWedge are explained below.
+Process Plug-ins manipulate the acquired data in a specified way before sending it to the associated application or server via the Output Plug-in.
+Process Plug-ins are grouped with each Output Plug-in, and appear as "Basic Data Formatting" and "Advanced Data Formatting."
+They are explained below.

 **The Basic Format Process Plug-in** allows DataWedge to add a prefix and/or a suffix to captured data before passing it to an Output Plug-in.
 It also permits the insertion of TAB and ENTER keystrokes as well as conversion of data to hex.
+For example, if the acquired barcode data is 012345, this option would cause the hex equivalent data of 30**31**32**33**34**35** to be sent.

-**The Advanced Format Process Plug-in** allows DataWedge to add a prefix and/or a suffix to the captured data before passing it to an Output Plug-in.
+**The Advanced Format Process Plug-in** allows for acquired data to be customized  to suit any requirement based on a set of complex rules containing individual or multiple criteria and actions.
+For more information, please see the [Advanced Data Formatting Guide](../advanced).

 ### Output Plug-ins
 Output Plug-ins send the processed data to the associated application or server.
 Those included with DataWedge are explained below.